avcoder/unit03-lesson02/slides.md

 (5 min) Utilize the command line

 - common 3rd party modules:  `body-parser` `dotenv` `uuid` `cors` `lodash` `date-fns`
-- Demo: I will upload my own js library to npm so you can download it
+- Demo: Download my own [myWords library](https://www.npmjs.com/package/mywords) from npm so you can use it for [madlibs](https://images.squarespace-cdn.com/content/v1/56f0887b1bbee0ad7d49d1a8/1490014586011-8A2DBQCGUQZYTH1ZIXMC/OT+Activity+of+the+Day-+Handwriting+Skills)
+- Problem: If wish to use module for front end, VS Code Live Server won't work with node_modules -- why not?
+- Solution: need a module bundler like Parcel or Webpack

 <!--
+- import { myWords } from "mywords";
+- const story = `<p width: 500px; font-size: 24px; line-height: 1.5>${myWords.getWord()}...`
+- document.body.innerHTML = story
 -->

 ---